| Login

 Martha Adams, a resident of South Royalton, serves as a student/alumni representative on Vermont Adult Learning’s Board of Trustees.
 She is a full-time student at the Community College of Vermont, pursuing a double major in Early Childhood Education and Business.
 She has been invited to her college’s chapter of the Phi Theta Kappa Honor Society.
 She is married and homeschools, in her words, “an amazing little boy.”

-Edmund Booth is a Network Analyst at Vermont Student Assistance Corporation.
+Edmund Booth is a IT and Network Administrator for Vermont Legal Aid.
 He brings over 15 years of board and committee experience in Vermont and New England.
 He has formerly taught in both public and technical schools in Vermont.
-He holds an undergraduate teacher’s degree from Keene State University and is a graduate of the Vermont Leadership Institute of the Snelling Center for Government.
+He holds an undergraduate teacher’s degree from Keene State University and is a graduate of the Vermont School Leadership Project of the Snelling Center for Government.

 James brings decades of management experience in the pharmaceutical and biomedical industries and has held significant positions helping low- and moderate-income seniors living in rural communities.
 He also serves as a commissioner on SerVermont, the state’s commission on National and Community Service.